Outer Strong Blocking Sets: Introduction

 A remarkable property of minimal codes is that they are asymptotically good; see \cite{alfarano2019geometric,cohen2013minimal}.
 In this regard, one of the main research directions of the last years focused on finding explicit constructions of minimal codes whose length grows linearly with their dimension, or equivalently, providing constructions of infinite families of strong blocking sets whose size grows linearly with the dimension of the ambient projective space.
 Strong blocking sets realized as union of subspaces are the most common constructions.
 Indeed, if the pointset in $\PG(k-1,q)$ consists of union of subspaces it is usually easier to control the intersection with hyperplanes.
-In particular, many of the known constructions are union of lines; see \cite{davydov2011linear,fancsali2014lines,alfarano2019geometric,alfarano2022three,bartoli2022cutting,bartoli2021small}.
-In \cite{heger2021short}, using probabilistic methods, an upper bound on the size of the smallest strong blocking set in $\PG(k-1,q)$ which improves the previous known ones is provided.
-In the very recent paper \cite{bartoli2021small}, the authors explicitly construct families of asymptotically good minimal codes via the method of \emph{concatenation}, already exploited in \cite{cohen2013minimal}.
+In particular, many of the known constructions of strong blocking sets are union of lines; see \cite{davydov2011linear,fancsali2014lines,alfarano2019geometric,alfarano2022three,bartoli2022cutting,bartoli2021small}.
+In \cite{heger2021short}, an upper bound on the size of the smallest strong blocking set in $\PG(k-1,q)$ is provided using probabilistic methods, which improves upon the previously known bounds.
+In the recent paper \cite{bartoli2021small}, the authors explicitly construct families of asymptotically good minimal codes via the method of \emph{concatenation}, already exploited in \cite{cohen2013minimal}.
 In this way, they also obtain explicit constructions of small strong blocking sets in projective spaces, whose size linearly depends on the dimension of the ambient space.
-In order to do so, they exploit explicit constructions of asymptotically good algebraic-geometry (AG) codes.
+In order to do so, they leverage explicit constructions of asymptotically good algebraic-geometry (AG) codes.
 Moreover, an analogue of the Ashikhmin-Barg condition in the context of concatenated codes, denominated \emph{Outer AB condition} is provided.